Talking to your children about being a surrogate

 For many surrogates, your motivation might encompass being a positive role-model for your children and being able to demonstrate how helping others can change lives.
 If your children understand what you are doing and why, they are likely to feel proud of you and will understand if, for a short period of time, you are less energetic than you usually are.
 You may even find that they proudly tell strangers that the baby you are carrying isn’t their brother or sister.

 With young children, our advice would be to open a discussion around babies, explaining that some parents are not able to carry babies in their tummy, and that sometimes other women help by carrying their babies for them, looking after the babies until they are ready to go home with their mummy and daddy or daddies.
-With older children, you may want to go into more detail about the mechanics of the surrogacy process and why the intended parents you are working with need your help.

-You should encourage your children to ask questions.
-Allowing your children to get to know the intended parents you are helping when the time is right, and understanding that the baby is theirs and will be going to live with them after he or she is born is something that will enrich all your lives if it is managed well.
-Usually this happens naturally as a surrogacy bond forms between your families, and including your children will help them be a part of that bond.
+Allowing your children to get to know the intended parents you are helping when the time is right and understanding that any baby that you carry is theirs and will be going to live with them after he or she is born is something that will enrich all your lives if it is managed well.

 Want personalised advice?